5.2.1 Data Acquisition

 - Check hardware connections.

-- Check if the parameters are correct.
-For specific details, please refer to the Hobot_Sensors README.md file.
+- Whether the parameters are correct; for details, please refer to Hobot_Sensors README.md

-Stereo cameras are commonly used sensors in robot development, often serving as the "eyes" of robots.
-Applications of stereo cameras in robots cover various aspects, such as navigation and obstacle avoidance, target recognition, 3D reconstruction, and human-robot interaction.
-The RDK platform supports popular stereo cameras on the market, including the RealSense, Orbbec, ZED, and other series.
+Stereo cameras are commonly used sensors in robotics development and often serve as the robot's "eyes."
+Their applications on robots cover multiple aspects, such as navigation and obstacle avoidance, object recognition, 3D reconstruction, and human-robot interaction.
+The RDK platform also supports widely available stereo cameras on the market, including RealSense, Orbbec, ZED, and other series.

-Currently, the use of RealSense and Orbbec stereo cameras on ROS follows the architecture described below.
-Firstly, SDK library files compiled for different hardware platforms are required.
-The camera SDK provides APIs for camera startup and settings.
-Based on this, ROS wrapping is performed to enable ROS to call the camera.
+Currently, the usage of RealSense and Orbbec stereo cameras on ROS follows the architecture shown below: first, SDK library files compiled for specific hardware platforms are required.
+The camera SDK provides APIs for camera initialization, configuration, and other functionalities.
+On top of this, a ROS wrapper is implemented to enable ROS-based camera control.

-Therefore, the general installation process for the stereo camera ROS package is: first install the camera's SDK library files, then install the camera's ROS wrapper package.
+Therefore, the general installation procedure for stereo camera ROS packages is as follows: first install the camera’s SDK library files, then install the corresponding ROS wrapper package.

-This section introduces the usage of Orbbec cameras on the RDK platform.
+This section describes how to use RealSense cameras on the RDK platform.

 Supported Platforms